Advanced autobiographical writing

 What level is the course and do I need any particular skills?

 This course is an advanced workshop for writers fluent in spoken and written English who have an ongoing project of autobiographical writing.
-You should be a fairly experienced writer.
-Students who have completed a previous autobiographical writing course should contact the Writing Department to be approved.
-New students should submit a page of their current project to firstname.lastname@example.org.
-This will be reviewed by the course tutor to check your suitability for the advanced course.
+You should have previously completed an autobiographical writing course or be a fairly experienced writer.

 How will I be taught, and will there be any work outside the class?